MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 To build a debug version of your application, the [`_DEBUG`](../c-runtime-library/debug.md) flag must be defined and the application must be linked with a debug version of one of these libraries.
 For more information about using the debug versions of the library files, see [CRT Debugging Techniques](/visualstudio/debugger/crt-debugging-techniques).

-This version of the CRT is not fully conformant with the C99 standard.
-In versions before Visual Studio 2019 version 16.8, the \<tgmath.h> header is not supported.
+This version of the CRT isn't fully conformant with the C99 standard.
+In versions before Visual Studio 2019 version 16.8, the \<tgmath.h> header isn't supported.
 In all versions, the `CX_LIMITED_RANGE` and `FP_CONTRACT` pragma macros are not supported.
 Certain elements such as the meaning of parameter specifiers in standard IO functions use legacy interpretations by default.
 You can use **`/Zc`** compiler conformance options and specify linker options to control some aspects of library conformance.

-## C++ Standard Library
+## C++ Standard Library .lib files

 | C++ Standard Library | Characteristics | Option | Preprocessor directives |
 |--|--|--|--|